 As a new mom, not getting the sleep you need can cause anxiety, frustration towards the baby, and even marital problems.
 However, it doesn’t have to be that way.
 There are many things you can do to help your baby sleep longer and more soundly at night.

 Of course you will want to be sure that your baby is fed and dry.
-Many moms have their husbands, significant other, or someone that is helping to help do the initial changing.
+Many moms have their husband, significant other, or someone that is helping to help do the initial changing.
 If you are not nursing they can also take turns doing the feeding.
 If you are nursing and you will have to pump, it may make more sense for you to just feed the baby yourself.